 - Install a high-quality network firewall.

-- Get rid of unused software.
+- Get rid of unused and outdated software.

 - Educate your employees about possible cyber threats.

 - Install proper anti-virus software on all devices.